sigent/TheGoodPlace/README.md

 ### Try things!

 Every successful business started with an entrepreneur.
 It doesn't matter how big or small your project is, if any opportunity presents itself to create advancement or innovation we should be obliged to explore it.
-Minimise risk by using smaller projects.
+Minimize risk by experimenting in smaller projects.

 ### Contribute to the community